 Ceiling fans can be one of the cheapest ways to beat the summer heat – if they do their job properly.
-A fan that doesn't circulate the air enough can be frustrating, but a fan that blows too hard even on its lowest setting will keep you awake as much as the heat will.
+A fan that doesn't circulate the air enough can be frustrating, but a fan that blows too hard even on its lowest setting can be just as annoying, especially when you're trying to sleep.

 "When reviewing fans at CHOICE, we look at a number of key performance factors," says CHOICE fan expert Denis Gallagher.